Swiss-Polar-Institute/data-management-guidance/documentation/metadata.md

 * Try to avoid acronyms in parameter names, or if they are necessary, write clear explanations in a [README](#readme.txt) file.
 * Write a [README](#readme.txt) file with full details of each parameter name, a description and units.
 * Consider the use of flags (with a clear description of what they mean in a [README](#readme.txt) file) to identify data points that do not meet certain criteria or that should be noted as being different.
-Do this in preference to colour coding or other specific formatting within a spreadsheet: it is easy to forget precisely what is meant by different colours and if when converting the file to CSV format, all of this information is lost.
-Additionally, if these data are used within data processing scripts, the information described by the formatting would be lost.
+Do this in preference to colour coding or other specific formatting within a spreadsheet: it is easy to forget precisely what is meant by different colours and if when converting the file to comma-separated values (CSV) format, all of this information is lost.
+Additionally, if these data are used within data processing scripts, the information described by the formatting would be very hard to use.
 * Note what value is used for missing values.
-For example, a common convention is to use NaN for values that are missing.
+For example, a common convention is to use NaN (not a number) for values that are missing.

 **Data file transfer**